 Remember that a high credit utilization ratio can hurt your credit score and make lenders think you’re a high-risk borrower.
 Consumers with the best credit scores use 10% or less of their available credit, Kelly said.

-How to fix it: “Strive to get your total credit utilization under 50% first and then keep going,” Pukas said.
+How to fix it: “Strive to get your total credit utilization under 50 percent first and then keep going,” Pukas said.
 “This is one of the fastest ways to increase your credit score.”

 5. You Don’t Have Any Credit Cards